gmwyso19/DataVis_Final_Project/updates.md

 ## April 25 Beginning of Class

-Over the weekend I focused most on putting together my blog and teaching myslef how to use the blogdown function through the website you linked in the final project assignment and Youtube.
+Over the weekend I focused most on putting together my blog and teaching myself how to use the blogdown function through the website you linked in the final project assignment and Youtube.
 I am still having some trouble with getting the index.rmd to show up on the website.
 I also worked on sorting through my work so far and getting rid of unnessesary code, and trying to get my scatter plot to work correctly.
 I am so close with the scatterplot, just need to average the populations and concentrations so that there is only one point per county.

 I am not sure how to submit my blog to you since I do not have it linked to my GitHub yet.
-I can maybe send you a link to the website vis email?
+I can maybe send you a link to the website via email?

+## April 25 End of Class

+I spent most of class meeting with Professor Higham and other classmates doing a blog for our final project trying to set up GitHub on Blogdown project and the talking with Trent about our projects.
+I then worked on trying to fix my scatter-plot and trying to move code from this project file to my new blog project file.